pgys/TheOpenHearingProject/README.md

 # TheOpenHearingProject App Prototype (TOHP-App Prototype)
 Basic Prototype of Customizable Android App for Hearing Support

 This repository contains the code for a basic prototype for an Android smartphone app with customizable sound which is recorded by the microphone of the smartphone.
 The app allows the user to adjust frequency, resonance and gain.
-The TOHP-App code is developed with the use of the JUCE framework (projucer) and Android Studio.
+The TOHP-App code is developed with the use of the JUCE framework (Projucer) and Android Studio.

 To test the TOHP-app prototype code, we recomment the following procedure:

-1. Install projucer
+1. Install Projucer

-To install and learn some basic about how to use the projucer, follow [the projucer tutorial]( https://docs.juce.com/master/tutorial_new_projucer_project.html/) Start with creating an audio application.
+To install and learn some basic about how to use the Projucer, follow [the Projucer tutorial]( https://docs.juce.com/master/tutorial_new_projucer_project.html/) Start with creating an audio application.

 2. Install Android Studio